mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 from either a Psionic Agency, a Mystical Order or other drifters.
 42 Your powers bring you into contact with a Mystical Order.
 If your Referee permits it, you may join this order next term.
 43 Your travels bring you into contact with a Secret.
 Roll Psi 8+.
 If you succeed, the secret relates to one of your powers and you gain a +1DM to its use.
-If you fail, the secret relates to the powers of a Rival or an Enemy (if you have one; if you don’t, then once you gain one during play, this event will apply).
+If you fail, the secret relates to the powers of a Rival or an Enemy (if you have one; if you don't, then once you gain one during play, this event will apply).
 When that Person tries to use one Power against you, it will be at a –1 DM.
 The
 Referee will decide which Power is affected.
 44 Your abilities mark you out as some form of messiah or saviour.
 Gain +1 Social and 1d6 Allies.